The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Unfortunately, many facilities fall short and fail to prevent nursing home injuries.

-Causes of Nursing Home Injuries
+What Causes Nursing Home Injuries?

 Many nursing home abuse injuries result from avoidable factors within the control of nursing home staff or management.
 By recognizing these causes, you can better advocate for safer living conditions and quality care.